Steroid Induced Diabetes

 - Ulcerative colitis

-To achieve their purpose, corticosteroids mimic the action of cortisol, a hormone produced by the kidneys and responsible for brining on our body’s classic stress response of higher blood pressure and increased blood glucose levels.
+To achieve their purpose, corticosteroids mimic the action of cortisol, a hormone produced by the kidneys and responsible for bringing on our body’s classic stress response of higher blood pressure and increased blood glucose levels.

 Corticosteroids increase insulin resistance thus allowing blood glucose levels to rise and remain higher.